bokeh/bokeh/sphinx/source/docs/installation.rst

 Because the Bokeh client library is mostly concerned with providing a nice Python interface for generating JSON objects which are then consumed by the BokehJS library running in the browser, there shouldn't be a *hard* dependency on any of the standard NumPy/SciPy stack.
 It is entirely possible to use Bokeh with plain Python lists of values.
 However, the Bokeh plot server does make direct use of NumPy, and it is required to be installed for Bokeh apps to function.
+Additionally nodejs is required to allow compilation of custom bokeh extensions.

 .. _install_packages: